AdaCore/spark2014/docs/ug/appendix.rst

 #. |GNATprove| automatically re-analyzes source files when they have changed,
    or when compilation options have changed.
-However, |GNATprove| does not detect changes in configuration files.
+However, |GNATprove| does not detect changes in target configuration files and pragma configuration files.
 Use option ``-f`` in that case.

 #.
 A subset of all Ada fixed-point types and fixed-point operations is
    supported: